isabella232/benchmark-docs/benchmarks/aurora-sysbench-201511.rst

 Observations
 ------------

-There are few points to highlight:
+There are few important points to highlight:

-* Even in long runs (2 hours) I do not see a fluctuation in results; the throughput is stable
+* Even in long runs (2 hours) I didn't see a fluctuation in results.
+The throughput is stable.
-* I actually made one run for 48 hour, still no fluctuations
+* I actually made one run for 48 hours.
+There were still no fluctuations.
-* For Percona Server, as expected, better storage gives better throughput; 3000 IOPS is better then Amazon Aurora especially for IO-heavy cases
+* For Percona Server, as expected, better storage gives better throughput.
+3000 IOPS is better then Amazon Aurora, especially for IO-heavy cases
-* Amazon Aurora shows worse results with smaller datasizes; and Aurora outperforms Percona Server (with general purpose SSD and provisioned SSD 2000IOPS volumes) when it comes to big datasizes.
+* Amazon Aurora shows worse results with smaller datasizes.
+Aurora outperforms Percona Server (with general purpose SSD and provisioned SSD 2000IOPS volumes) when it comes to big datasizes.
-* It looks like Amazon Aurora does not benefit from adding extra memory - the throughput does not grow much with small datasizes.
+* It appears that Amazon Aurora does not benefit from adding extra memory - the throughput does not grow much with small datasizes.
 I think it proves my assumption that Aurora has some kind of write-through cache, which shows better results in IO-heavy workloads.

 Appendix
 --------

-`Raw results and scripts <https://github.com/Percona-Lab/benchmark-results/tree/aurora-sysbench-201511>`_
+'Raw results and scripts <https://github.com/Percona-Lab/benchmark-results/tree/aurora-sysbench-201511>'_

 Percona Server my.cnf file: